Error: No Matching Host Key Type Found

 HostKeyAlgorithms +ssh-rsa

-Save the file and restart sshd.
-After the steps ssh to the server as normal.
+Step 4: Save the file and restart the SSH service.
+Once done, you can SSH into the server as usual.